 - HPP 11 only applies in relation to information held by a "health service provider".
 This includes any organisation to the extent that it that provides health, disability or aged care services, and pharmacists; and

 - HPP 11 applies to health service providers in both the public and private sectors.
-(This includes private practitioners, private health and aged care disability providers, any other private organisation that provides a health, disability or aged care service, the Department of Health and Human Services, and public hospitals.)
+(This includes private practitioners, private health and aged care disability providers, any other private organisation that provides a health, disability or aged care service, and public hospitals.)

 This provision is especially relevant where an individual does not wish to personally obtain their health information under Part 5, but does require that it be made available to another provider.